dutu/b-tails/guide/use/on_tails.md

 ---
 layout: page
-title: Starting Tails
+title: Use on Tails
 parent: Use
-nav_order: 2
+nav_order: 1
+has_children: true
+has_toc: false
 ---

 {: .no_toc }
-# Starting Tails
+# Use on Tails

-Follow the steps below to use this memory stick by booting up a computer from the memory stick.
+Follow the steps below to use this memory stick by booting up a computer from the USB memory stick.

 - TOC
  {:toc}